Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 ## Manually upgrade or rebuild NCN worker node with specific image and CFS configuration

 The upgrade and rebuild procedure for NCN worker nodes is the same.
 This section applies to both NCN worker node upgrades and NCN worker node rebuilds.
-The words 'rebuild' and 'upgrade' are exchangable in this section.
+The words 'rebuild' and 'upgrade' are exchangeable in this section.

 1. Get the image and CFS configuration created during `prepare-images` and `update-cfs-config` stages.
 Follow the instructions in [prepare-images](prepare_images.md#artifacts-created) to get the artifacts for `management-node-images`.
 For the image with the `configuration_group_name` matching